Neuracare/Backend/README.md

 ## Contact and Support

-For any queries or support, please contact [support-email] or raise an issue in the repository.
+For any queries or support, please contact rmadith@gmail.com or raise an issue in the repository.

 ---